voting-tools/stablevoting-datasets/README.md

-# Stable Voting Datasets Repository
+# Stable Voting Datasets

 ## Overview

-This repository contains anonymized polling data collected from the [stabelvoting.org](https://stabelvoting.org).
+This repository contains anonymized polling data collected from  [stabelvoting.org](https://stabelvoting.org).
 The datasets are intended for use by researchers, educators, and practitioners interested in analyzing and understanding patterns of voter preferences and the properties of different voting methods.

 ## Versions